 This post contains affiliate links, which means that STAR earns a small commission on products purchased through these links at no extra cost to you.
-Thank you for support the mission of STAR in this way!
+Thank you for supporting the mission of STAR in this way!

 I’m convinced, every single thing we think about changes us.
 Maybe in a beautiful way.
 Maybe in a distorting, damaging way.

 Maybe you’re familiar with something Paul wrote to the Corinthians about, that we should “take captive every thought to make it obedient to Christ.”
 (2 Corinthians 10:5 ESV)